Budget Buddies Program Offers Financial Education to Low-to-Moderate Income Community | https://t.co/Ih29FXWcBl https://t.co/Z4HGLmefjY

 Q. I need to teach my kids about money, what do I do?

 We’re pleased to say that, today, there are many places where you can get tools and ideas.
-Search our online clearinghouse of financial education resources—including many that are suitable for use at home and many that are free.
+Search the Jump$tart Clearinghouse for financial education resources—including many that are suitable for use at home and many that are free.
 Follow us on social media @NatlJumpStart for news, information and commentary.
 And check out the websites of our many partners.

 Q. Can you help me find a speaker for my meeting, class or event?